|

 - Hotels & restaurants

-All the
+All

-Cuban hotel structures are expanding rapidly.
+the Cuban hotel structures are expanding

-Some hotels are far from perfect, but their
+Some hotels are far from perfect, but

-shortcomings are easily overlooked in view of the
+their shortcomings are easily overlooked

-beauty of the island and the hospitality of the
+the hospitality of the Cubans.

-Some hotels in smaller towns, like Triniday or
+Some hotels in smaller towns, like

-Camaguay cannot be compared with international
+Triniday or Camaguay cannot be compared

-hotels,
+with international hotels,

 they are extremely simple.